Seagate/cortx/doc/Preboarding_and_Onboarding.rst

 Preboarding
 ===========

-The preboarding process must be the first process that must be completed after configuring CORTX.
+The preboarding process is the first process that must be completed after configuring CORTX.
 The preboarding procedure must be performed only once.

 .. raw:: html